How to Upgrade from Windows 10 to Windows 11

 2. Type \\walnut (Middlebury Campus) or \\seaotter (Monterey Campus) as appropriate, then press the Enter key to open and view the full list of printers.

-3. Double-click any printer that you did not have installed before the update.
+3. Double-click any printer that you did not have installed before the update, i.e., NOT one you have used in the past.
+Ex, any P0XXX.

 • Important: if you select a printer you already had installed, you will likely get the 0x00000bc4 error, "No printers were found".

-4. Now, the printer you wish to connect to should automatically re-appear in your known printer list.
+4. Now, all of the printers you had installed before the update should automatically re-appear in your known printer list.

 Details